AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

 You must have the following software installed on your computer:
  - AngularJS version 1 (available on GitHub)
  - Microsoft Visual Studio 2015
- - A browser (such as Microsoft Internet Explorer)
+ - A modern browser (OSIsoft recommends Google Chrome or Mozilla Firefox)

 Preparation